 All of these radionuclides were included as COIs in the subsequent risk characterization.
-For the radionuclide COIs detected at the Buckman sampling locations, exposure point concentrations were calculated using only samples from the Buckman locations; while for the radionuclide COIs detected at Otowi Bridge locations but not at the Buckman locations, exposure point concentrations were calculated using samples from both the Buckman and Otowi Bridge locations.
-This was done to ensure that no radionuclides that could potentially impact the BDD were missed because they were not detected during one of the ten sampling location upriver.
+For the radionuclide COIs detected at the Buckman sampling locations, exposure point concentrations were calculated using only samples from the Buckman locations, while for the radionuclide COIs detected at Otowi Bridge locations, but not at the Buckman locations, exposure point concentrations were calculated using samples from both the Buckman and Otowi Bridge locations.
+This calculation difference was done to ensure that no radionuclides that could potentially impact the BDD were missed because they were not detected during one of the ten sampling events at the Buckman location, even though they were detected at the next sampling location upriver.
 For the radionuclides detected upriver but not at the Buckman locations, the samples below the limit of detection at the Buckman locations were included in order to account for the impact of their low concentrations at Buckman on the exposure point concentration.